EHCPs are drawn up by the local authority after an EHC needs assessment.

 - a health professional supporting the child or young person, such as a doctor or a health visitor

-- any other professional working to support the child or young person, including foster carers, social care professionals, youth offending teams, probation services or those responsible for education in custody, or a family friend.
+- any other professional working to support the child or young person, including foster carers, social care professionals, youth justice teams, probation services or those responsible for education in custody, or a family friend.

 When we receive a request for assessment we have six weeks to consider if an assessment is necessary.

-- the young person
+- your young person

 - the health service (relevant Clinical Commissioning Group or NHS England)

 - the education setting that your child or young person attends

 If we decide to go ahead with an assessment, we'll make sure you are included from the start and given opportunities to share your views and information.